 Thankfully electoral fraud is very rare in the UK.
 Where voter fraud has occurred, it has been isolated and therefore is best tackled locally.

-51.4 million votes were cast in 2015.
-There were just 130 allegations of voting offences.
-Of these, 26 were allegations of impersonation – the type of fraud that voter ID is designed to tackle.
-That’s just 0.00005% of votes cast.
+Out of 44.6 million votes cast in 2017, there was one conviction resulting from the 28 allegations of in-person voter fraud – that’s 0.000063%.
 Adding a major barrier to democratic engagement off the back of this would be a sledgehammer to crack a nut.

 At the same time, voter ID laws would make no difference to allegations of fraud with postal votes, proxy votes, breaches of secrecy, tampering with ballot papers, bribery, undue influence, or electoral expenditure.
 But it would make it harder to vote for millions of legitimate voters.